sebinbenjamin/image-res-generator/README.md

 ## Do yourself a favour

 Add to your package.json a script definition to match your file generation needs.
-This way, you won't have to type every now and again the whole command line with its options.
+This way, you won't have to repeat the whole command along with the options.

 ### An example